n_build_threads. Controls the number of threads used to build

 reasons to believe this won't have a big effect on UMAP but you can try it

-: the return value will contain a sigma
+"sigma": the return value will contain a sigma entry, a vector of the

 smooth knn distance scaling normalization factors, one for each observation